senlerk/ML-Enhanced-Portfolio-Risk-Analyzer/README.md

 ---

-## **Assumptions and Limitations**
-### Assumptions:
-- All economic indicators are relevant for stock market performance.
-- Predicted volatility follows similar historical patterns.

-### Limitations:
-- Limited to available data; potential gaps in emerging markets.
-- Predictions assume no abrupt changes in market conditions.

----

 ## **Deployment**
 - **Local Deployment**:
    - Run using Streamlit on a local machine.
 - **Cloud Deployment**:
    - Docker container is compatible with cloud platforms like Google Cloud.
    - Model retraining and dataset updates can be managed via the admin dashboard.

----

-## **Key Achievements**
-1. **Mandatory Deliverables**:
-   - **Dataset Integration**: Combined S&P 500 data with FRED economic indicators.
-   - **Comprehensive Documentation**: This README serves as a guide for the project.
-   - **EDA**: Conducted and visualized using Python and Tableau.
-   - **Model Building**: Random Forest and hyperparameter tuning completed.
-   - **Final Model**: Justified with evaluation metrics and predictions.

-2. **Nice-to-Have Additions**:
-   - Voice AI Assistant
-   - Deployment via Docker
-   - Portfolio optimization using predicted metrics

-3. **Advanced Data Processing**:
-   - Sophisticated handling of missing data and outliers.
-   - Feature engineering for enhanced model performance.

-4. **Code Quality**:
-   - Modular structure.
-   - Well-commented codebase.

----

-## **Future Enhancements**
-1. Add sentiment analysis using real-time news or social media data.
-2. Enhance portfolio optimization with deep learning models.
-3. Automate model retraining on new data uploads.
-4. Expand to global stocks and economic indicators.

 ---